galamo/online-shop/readme.md

 # Homework 23/7
 1. Create a docker compose that run all the eco system , client, server & database
 2. Create signup page with hashed password. password should be hashed in the database ( salt should be saved as well )

+# Homework 30/7
+1. Create the following feature: Add to Cart
+2. the feature includes a Products Page that present all the products GET /products
+3. AddProductToCart - POST /addToCart/:cartId/:productId
+4. Advanced - Create Cart page